weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 ### Provide additional types to aid in debugging

 Many of the errors in coding Cryptol will be instances of type mismatching.
-If you can't see your problem based on the error message, try adding addition type annotations.
+If you can't see your problem based on the error message, try adding more type annotations.
 This
 * makes the interpreter do less work trying alternative possibilites and, consequently, can make error messages more comprehensible
 * reduces the body of code to examine for bugs (a sort of binary bug search)
-* can get you to notice where you blew it.
+* can get you to notice where you blew it

 Here Abide Monsters
 -------------------

-Following is some code that supports this lab but is not discussed for pedagogical reasons.
-It does serve to illustrate the type signature and function definitions can be separated within a file.
-A practice that is **strongly** discouraged.
+Following is some code that is needed to make the Cryptol within this document valid, but is not discussed for pedagogical reasons.
+You may read on, but you have been warned...

+The following code does serve to illustrate the type signature and function definitions can be separated within a file.
+A practice that is _**strongly**_ discouraged.

 ```
 gcdCurried = gcd
 gcdUncurried = uncurry gcdCurried
 ```

-These illustrate higher order functions.
+These also illustrate higher order functions.
 We define the _function_ `gcdCurried` in terms of the _function_ `gcd` without mentioning arguments.
 We use the built in `uncurry` higher-order function which takes a two argument curried function and returns an uncurried version